Gayra/gi-blinkpay/README.md

 Log into your WordPress dashboard,
 Navigate to Plugins menu, and click "All Plugins",
-Go to BlinkPay For WooCommerce Plugin, and click "Configure", On BlinkPay For WooCommerce settings page, select "Enable Blink Payments", Select "Use IPN",
+Go to BlinkPay For WooCommerce Plugin, and click "Configure", On BlinkPay settings page, select "Enable Blink Payments", Select "Use IPN",
 Enter your BlinkPay Username and BlinkPay Password, Save changes,